asnar00/firefly/gpt/pseudocode.md

 2- code for the function to be documented
 3- (optionally) a list of notes clarifying things that may not be obvious from the code.

-Your response should be a markdown string consisting of four sections:
+Your response should be a markdown string consisting of three sections:

 # Pseudocode